fffjacquier/notes-app/README.md

 2. make New page
 3. add tests
 4. what happen when you remove all notes by default?
+5. autosave with debounce, and add a saving/saved label or nprogress
+6. add dynamic menus to remvoe/add folder notes
+7. export as pdf or text

 •• Done
 - fix the save error